derekvanderven/agi/README.md

 ---

-The blueprint here is the first blueprint of 46 pages,  and the final version of 295 pages.

 The site: https://visualthoughtagi.com

 The Considerations and Caveats PDF issues were fixed in the 291 page version of the blueprint.

-THE FULL AGI 295 PAGE AGI ARCHITECTURE BLUEPRINT IS COMPLETE - PUBLISHED AT MIDNIGHT ON JUNE 5TH 2025 FOR THE FIRST TIME ONLINE HERE.
+THE FULL AGI 379 PAGE AGI ARCHITECTURE BLUEPRINT IS COMPLETE.

-Supplement Note: Expanded AGI Blueprint Now Available (295 Pages)

-This current version (46 pages) presents the core conceptual skeleton of the proposed AGI architecture: a system rooted in internal visual simulation, contradiction resolution, symbolic memory, and reflective reasoning.

-A significantly expanded version (291 pages) is now available for those interested in the complete cognitive design and deep symbolic mechanisms required for scalable AGI systems.
-This larger blueprint is not just longer — it includes entire subsystems, failure mode analyses, and practical cognitive modules absent from the initial summary.

-🧠 What the 295-Page Blueprint Adds
+🧠 What the 375-Page Blueprint Adds

 New Core Systems